 report a new Employee details data record with the correct information.
 Set the Amendment Indicator (6.62) field to O.

-If an Employee details data record needs a change to one or more of the Employee key identifiers, as well as a change to one or more other fields (eg. Number of ESS interests from taxed up front schemes - for reduction), the only way to correct the record under Option 3 will be as per instructions at Step 3(c).
+If an Employee details data record needs a change to one or more of the Employee key identifiers, as well as a change to one or more other fields (eg. Number of ESS interests from taxed upfront schemes - eligible for reduction), the only way to correct the record under Option 3 will be as per instructions at Step 3(c).

 For each Employee details data record that was included on an earlier data file, and a change, other than to either or both Employee key identifiers, is required: